cqm3ron/VBguide/README.md

-# visualbasicguide
+# Visual Basic Guide
-A GCSE Visual Basic Guide with many useful tips
+A GCSE Visual Basic Guide with many useful tips that I have picked up along the way

+### So, you're here because you don't know Visual Basic very well, but you want to.
+#### Or, you're here because I got fed up of you asking me for help.
+I'll let you decide which one.